 Don’t Forget The Air Conditioning

 The air conditioning system is essential for defogging your windshield and front windows.
 It not only cools air during the summer, it also works as dehumidifier.
-Functional or not, have its performance checked by your local NAPA AutoCare location to ensure year-long operation.
+Functional or not, have its performance checked by your local NAPA Auto Care location to ensure year-long operation.
 Even when the weather turns pleasantly cool make sure to run your air conditioning once a week to keep it in good shape.
 Running the air conditioner helps keep components lubricated while also keeping the seals fresh and less likely to leak.

 Besides checking for coolant leaks, pay special attention to the pressure cap and the thermostat.
 True, you can’t see the thermostat, but you can watch the temperature gauge or the OBDII ECT (engine coolant temperature) reading.
 Whether it’s hot or cold outside, the ECT should steadily rise to the thermostat opening temperature, usually 175–200 degrees F. If the ECT can’t reach stable temperature, then it could indicate a broken thermostat.
 Check your owner’s manual for information about how often you should flush the cooling system and get it done if it is due.

 As most weekend warriors will tell you, abrasions, grime and dirt just aren’t fun, and dirty, grimy abrasions are the absolute worst.
 Work gloves keep cuts, abrasions, heat and dirt at bay, so don’t forget to grab a pair.
 The spandex and elastic back and cuff are comfortable, while the Clarino palms and fingers let you handle the toughest jobs without affecting dexterity.